ashaw-stockportnhsft/moodle-block_enrollment/README.txt

 I have not reviewed this plugin completely and do not endorse it personally.
 I put this in github here to help with a proof of concept site and am not using this code in production.
 (Dan Marsden March 2017)

+Further changes have been made for individual requirements.
+(Andy Shaw Aug 2025)

 ------------
 These instructions describe how to install the Enrollment block for Moodle 2+.
 This module is developped and supported by Symetrix.